wiremock/wiremock-docker/readme.md

 ##### Start a Wiremock container with Wiremock arguments

+To start with these Wiremock arguments : `--https-port 8443 --verbose`

 ```sh
 docker run -it --rm -p 8443:8443 rodolpheche/wiremock --https-port 8443 --verbose
 ```